ZluskeN/ZSN_waverespawn_example.Stratis/Readme.md

 The players will respawn here but will not be able to control their units until there are enough of them.
 Make sure these markers are at least 100 m apart.
 Place them somewhere safe, we don't want them to be interfered with, consider framing them with hescos or similar.

+UPDATE: You no longer have to place respawn markers, the script places them for you

 Place objects in the editor, name them zsn_respawn_east, zsn_respawn_west and/or zsn_respawn_guerrila.
 This is the place the players will be moved to when they are given control back.
 Make sure they are objects, I no longer support markers since they cannot be moved during gameplay on dedicated servers.
 (I recommend the invisible Helipad, but any object is supported, including vehicles)